When I was about 9 or 10, one of our family friends made an offhand remark to me: ‘Thunder thighs”.

 That comment stayed in the back of my head though.
 I got a bit chubby (eating half a packet of those biscuits a night will do that) and don’t have one of those naturally fast metabolisms either; at the same time I didn’t really do anything about it.
 It was just something that bothered me a little, but I also didn’t really know how to change it.

 Then I got sick with gastro in Year 12 and lost a lot of weight.
 Suddenly people kept telling me how good I looked.
 At that point I realized: 1) I could survive on just half a sandwich and a snack pack of pretzels a day and eating less=staying skinny, and 2) I wanted it to stay that way.
-Therein started my 16+ year battle with anorexia, bulimia, disordered eating, obsessive controlled eating, over-exercising and just general body dissatisfaction/hate.
+Therein started my nearly 20 year battle with anorexia, bulimia, disordered eating, obsessive controlled eating, over-exercising and just general body dissatisfaction/hate.

 This is a call out to all the girls, and guys, who look at themselves with self-loathing and wish they could change themselves.
-It’s for my yet-to-be future daughter and all the other people out there following unrealistic Instagram feeds, who avoid all fats cos it makes you fat, right, and who hashtag #cleaneating.
+It’s for my little daughter and all the other people out there following unrealistic Instagram feeds, who avoid all fats cos it makes you fat, right, and who hashtag #cleaneating.